-NRS 207.400 is the Nevada law that penalizes racketeering.
-Racketeering is committing crimes in furtherance of an unlawful business.
-Racketeering is typically associated with drug lords, illegal gambling rings, the mafia, and any other organized crime syndicate.
-The statute states:
+NRS 207.400 is the Nevada law that makes racketeering a criminal offense.
+Racketeering refers to committing crimes in furtherance of an unlawful business.
+This is typically associated with drug lords, illegal gambling rings, the mafia, and any other organized crime syndicate.

 1. It is unlawful for a person:

 (a) Who has with criminal intent received any proceeds derived, directly or indirectly, from racketeering activity to use or invest, whether directly or indirectly, any part of the proceeds, or the proceeds derived from the investment or use thereof, in the acquisition of: